The Bible says that individual Christians are spirit-directed. All Christians are baptized in the name of the Father, Son, AND the Holy Spirit.

-Also see WT, June 1, 1985, Article: 'Subjecting Ourselves to Jehovah by Dedication'
+Also see Watchtower Magazine, June 1, 1985, Article: 'Subjecting Ourselves to Jehovah by Dedication'

 True Christians are followers of Jesus.
 He is their only authority according Matthew 28:18.
 They are baptized in the name of the Father, the Son, and the Holy Spirit.
 Christians are NOT baptized in the name of the Jehovah, Jesus, and their favorite religion.

 According to Jesus, Christians are spirit directed individuals.
 Unity of beliefs and loyalty to an organization is not a requirement.
 Christians are united in their love for one another, love of God, and love of neighbors who have different beliefs.
 John 13:35; Matthew 19:19; Matthew 5:43-47;